ArcShahi/Terminal_Coloring/README.md

 # Terminal_Coloring
 A Header only Lib to change the  text Foreground and Background.
+Made using Windows API for Windows OS and ANSI Escape Codes for Linux OS.

 It's for C++ only.
 You can easily modify it use it for C.